Horwath slams Ford on his home turf, says PC plan isn't for the people

 "Without the ability to stop strikes when they've gone on too long or they've hurt too many people, you're left with very few choices.
 You can either leave the province permanently on strike, or you can give away everything that's been asked for.
 Andrea Horwath would empty the public purse."

 Wynne said a re-elected Liberal government would recall the legislature right after the election to introduce back-to-work legislation to end a nearly three-month strike at York University.
-The NDP voted against a similar attempt when the Liberals introduced legislation just before the legislative session ended for the election.
+The NDP voted against a similar attempt when the Liberals introduced a bill just before the legislative session ended for the election.

 Ford, meanwhile, appeared in Newmarket, Ont., where he was pressed on when the Tories would release a costed platform.
 He repeated his vow to present the document before the election but gave no further details.